Ao-Collaboration/Ao-Collaboration.github.io/small-business-solutions.md

 We believe in leveraging the power of Salesforce early on,when the business is small enough to embrace change easily so that the solution can help them scale and grow with it.

-We also know that Salesforce, being the number 1 solution for businesses of any size and sector, can be intimidating - we are here to help navigating all its different aspects of it, keeping the focus on the essentials.
+We also know that Salesforce, being the number 1 solution for businesses of any size and sector, can be intimidating - we are here to help navigating all its different aspects, keeping the focus on the essentials.

 ![Small Business Solutions](assets/img/our-solutions.png)